SAP-samples/teched2022-IN280/exercises/ex1/ex12/readme.md

 # Exercise 1.2 - Add an HTTP endpoint to a managed service

-In this exercise, you will learn how to add an HTTP endpoint to establish authenticated connectivity to a registered Cloud Integration instance.
-This endpoint will be valid for all ALM monitoring use cases.
+In this exercise, you will learn how to add an HTTP endpoint to establish authenticated connectiion to a Cloud Integration tenant of SAP Integration Suite.
+This endpoint will be leveraged for all ALM monitoring use cases.

 #### Prerequisites

-- Login to *SAP Cloud ALM* and navigate to the *Landscape Management* service.
+- You are logged in the [Landscape Management service](https://teched22-cloudalm-003.eu10.alm.cloud.sap/shell/run?sap-ui-app-id=sap.crun.landscape) of [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home)

-- A *Cloud Integration* service is registered as described in [Exercise 1.1](/exercises/ex1/ex11/)
+- A *Cloud Integration* service is registered as outlined in [Exercise 1.1](/exercises/ex1/ex11/)

 ## Exercise steps

 Run through the steps in the given order.

-1. *Click* on the button *Add* in the *Endpoints* section
+1. *Click* on the button **Add** in the *Endpoints* section

     <br>![](/exercises/ex1/images/LMSAddEndpointButton.png)

 2. In the upcoming window under *General* maintain the fields:

-    - Endpoint name: `<tenantID>-<userID-digits>`.
+    - *Endpoint name*: `<tenantID>-<userID>`

-        Take the `<userID-digits>` from the tenant booker application.
+        *Copy* your `userID` from  the [Tenant Booker application](/exercises/ex0/ex02/)

     - Optionally maintain a description
-    - Use Case: select all monitoring use cases
+    - *Use Case*: select all monitoring use cases
-      -- `Exception Monitoring`
+        - Exception Monitoring
-      -- `Integration Monitoring`
+        - Integration Monitoring
-      -- `Health Monitoring`
+        - Health Monitoring
-    - Root URL: copy/paste the URL *Tenant URL for SAP Cloud Integration* from the *Tenant Booker application* and removing the ending path `/itspaces/`.
+     - *Root URL*: Copy the URL provided by the [Tenant Booker application](/exercises/ex0/ex02/), this is the second link *Tenant URL for SAP Cloud Integration*. **Please remove the ending `/itspaces/`**

 3. Under *Authentication* maintain the OAuth credentials:

 	- Authentication type: `OAuth2ClientCredentials`

-	- Copy/paste the *client ID, client secret*, and *token service URL* provided via the Tenant Booker app.
+	- Copy/paste the *client ID, client secret*, and *token service URL* provided via the  [Tenant Booker app](/exercises/ex0/ex02/)

 	   <br>![](/exercises/ex1/images/LMSAddEndpoint.png)